AleTid5/optimhire-challenge/README.md

 ## Description

-This is a web service which exposes the current exchange rate of USD to MXN from three different sources in the same endpoint (a JSON API, an XML API and a scrapped site).
+This is a web service which expose the current exchange rate of USD to MXN from three different sources in the same endpoint (a JSON API, an XML API and a scrapped site).
 Users can make 10 requests every 30 minutes.

 The challenge has been built using [Nest](https://github.com/nestjs/nest) and the database used is [MongoDB](https://www.mongodb.com/).